 B) You can go somewhere quieter, more relaxed and peaceful, but with a lot less to see and do, which means that things can often quickly become boring

 C) You can go to Tokyo.
 With Tokyo you get the best of both worlds.
-It’s big, exciting and interesting, yet somehow peaceful, relaxing and tranquil, despite being the largest city in the world and having a population of almost 14 million.
+It’s big, exciting and interesting, yet somehow peaceful and relaxing, despite being the largest city in the world and having a population of 14 million

 Tokyo is an amazing city, or rather it’s a series of amazing cities.
-Unlike New York which has Manhattan as its main hub, center or ‘go to’ place, Tokyo has many different ‘Manhattans’.
+Unlike New York which has Manhattan as its central ‘go to’ place, Tokyo has many different ‘Manhattans’.

 Some of the main ones include: